clEsperanto/clesperanto-doc/docs/pyclesperanto/usage.rst

 Memory transfer
 ---------------

-GPU devices have their own memory, which is separate from the computer's memory.
-Therefore, you need to transfer your data to the device memory to process it and back to the computer memory to read the results.
+GPU devices have separate memory from your computer.
+You must transfer data to the device to process it and transfer results back to read them.
-This is commonly known as `copy from host to device` and `copy from device to host`.
-In pyclesperanto, we use the functions `push`, `pull`, and `create` to manage memory transfer:
+This is known as `copy from host to device` and `copy from device to host`. pyclesperanto provides three functions to manage memory transfer:

 - `push` is used to transfer/copy data from the host to the device.
 - `pull` is used to transfer/copy data from the device to the host.